The Haemophilia Society and the Infected Blood Inquiry

 The advice we gave our members was based on guidance from Haemophilia Centre Directors (now known as the UKHCDO) and from the government.
 We accept that our actions and statements at the time, while well intentioned and based on expert advice, have subsequently been shown to be damaging to the community and false.
 For this, we have apologised unreservedly.

-The Society has always welcomed scrutiny of our role, and that of other organisations, in order to ensure that this investigation is thorough and effective.
+We have always welcomed scrutiny of our role, and that of other organisations, in order to ensure that this investigation is thorough and effective.
 Only then can the victims of the contaminated blood scandal get the truth and justice that they deserve.
 We are playing our full part in helping this to happen.

-The Haemophilia Society has been campaigning for a public inquiry since 1988.
+THS has been campaigning for a public inquiry since 1988.
 We hope this inquiry will finally deliver closure, justice and recognition of what has happened and the suffering it has caused.